seanwhs/Plans/Technical-Stack/From-Web-Stack-to-Living-System.md

 # From Web Stack to Living System: Engineering a Multi-Surface Architecture

-When I left the corporate world to pivot into full-time freelancing, I realized that my previous methods of "building for scale" were actually recipes for "building for maintenance hell."
-In the enterprise, you have teams dedicated to DevOps, SRE, and architecture.
-As a solopreneur focusing on web development, enterprise architecture, consultation, and training, **I don't have that luxury.**
+When I left the corporate world to pivot into full-time freelancing, I realized that my previous methods of "building for scale" were recipes for maintenance hell.
+In the enterprise, you have teams for DevOps and SRE.
+As a solopreneur focusing on web development, enterprise architecture, and training, **I don’t have that luxury.**

 I needed a system that wasn't just a collection of tools, but a force multiplier.
 I moved away from "vibecoding"—relying on black-box AI to generate code I don't understand—and embraced **Co-Development**.
-I use AI to act as a governed, agentic extension of my own expertise within **Continue.dev** and the **OpenCode CLI**.
+I use AI not to replace my engineering judgment, but to act as a force multiplier within a governed, agentic environment using **Continue.dev** and the **OpenCode CLI**.

-My goal is clear: **Achieve enterprise-grade product delivery while operating with the agility and low overhead of a single developer.**

 ---

 ## 🧭 The Shape of the System: My "Solopreneur Engine"

-I’ve converged on a **multi-surface execution system**.
-As a consultant, my clients need code that is robust, type-safe, and self-documenting.
-As a trainer, I need code that follows clear, teachable patterns.
+I’ve converged on a **multi-surface execution system**—one that spans web, edge, desktop, and background workers, all coordinated through a single event-driven backbone.

+### The Architectural Topology

+I segment my stack into five distinct layers.
+To understand this, think of **Layering** as the practice of separating *concern* (what the app does) from *infrastructure* (where the app lives).

 | Layer | Purpose | Key Tools |
 | --- | --- | --- |